AlbertoLourenco/KidsDraw/README.md

 ## How to use

+`I created this app for my children.
+Only for fun.`

 This project is just an example of how to make an app with draw area.

 Use the `DrawView` to create the draw area and `ColorPickerView` to color picker.